holohup/digester/README.md

 #### Get the digest.

 Use the id from the previous step to send a GET to http://127.0.0.1:5001/api/digest/{task_id}.
-Fair word of warning - if no new news match the default criteria, an empty digest will still be there, but the message sent to RabbitMQ will inform about this.
-If there're news in the digest, you'll receive a response similar to:
+Fair warning - if no new news matches the default criteria, an empty digest will still be there, but the message sent to RabbitMQ will inform about this.
+If there's news in the digest, you'll receive a response similar to:
 ```json
 {
     "id": 5,